Student Rights and Responsibilities

 - Notify the school/Financial Aid Office of any change in name, address, telephone number or major.

 - Complete financial aid applications completely and accurately and submit them by the deadlines.

 - Supply all additional documentation, verification, corrections and/or new information requested by the Financial Aid Office.

 - To notify the Financial Aid Office of any financial assistance received from sources outside of the college to prevent over awards of financial aid.

 - Read, understand and keep copies of all forms which they are asked to sign

 - Understand the college’s withdrawal and refund policy.

-When requesting a Direct Loan, students must complete a Master Promissory Note (MPN), Entrance Counseling and Financial Literacy Counseling online at www.studentloans.gov.
-They will submit their Direct Loan Request form to the Financial Aid Office for processing to indicate their interest in receiving the loan.
+When requesting a Direct Loan, students must complete a Master Promissory Note (MPN) and Entrance Counseling online at www.studentloans.gov.
+They must also watch the Financial Aid Matters video and notify the Financial Aid Office via email that they have watched it.
 Once no longer attending at least half-time, students are responsible for completing Exit Counseling at www.studentloans.gov.